Faith, Fire,

 Here is the painful irony: the Basque Country produced Ignatius of Loyola — a man who understood better than almost anyone that faith is not a cultural badge but a transforming encounter.
 And then the Basque Church, over the following centuries, increasingly made faith precisely what Ignatius had found it couldn’t be: a marker of tribal identity, a flag in the Basque nationalist struggle, a way of saying “we are us” rather than “we have met the living God.”

-The Vatican, reflecting on the rapid secularization of the Basque Country, pointed to this as a root cause: the clergy became too politically identified with one side of a cultural conflict, and in doing so lost their ability to offer anything that transcended the conflict.
+The Vatican, reflecting on the rapid secularization of the Basque Country, pointed to this as a root cause: the clergy became too political, too identified with one side of a cultural conflict, and in doing so lost their ability to offer anything that transcended the conflict.
 When the Basque Church became primarily a voice for Basque nationalism, it ceased to be a voice for Jesus — and people noticed.

 The Gospel Bridge

 Nicodemus comes to Jesus by night.
 He is a Pharisee — the most educated, most observant, most religiously serious person in his world.
 He has the institutions, the prayers, the heritage, the history.
-And Jesus says to him: “You must be born again.”
+And Jesus says to him: you must be born again.
 Not reformed.
 Not improved.
 Not adjusted.
 Born again.

 Key Scriptures

-• John 3:1–8“You must be born again… The wind blows where it wishes — so it is with everyone born of the Spirit.”
+“You must be born again… The wind blows where it wishes — so it is with everyone born of the Spirit.”

-• Philippians 3:7–8“Whatever was gain to me I now consider loss for the sake of Christ.”
+“Whatever was gain to me I now consider loss for the sake of Christ.”

-• 2 Corinthians 12:9“My power is made perfect in weakness.”
+“My power is made perfect in weakness.”

 For Reflection

 Ignatius wanted fame and conquest — and what he got was a broken leg and a book about Jesus.
 The most important thing that ever happened to him was the thing he never planned.
+Where might God be using limitation, interruption, or stillness in your life or the lives of the people around you — to create space for the encounter that changes everything?